mapstruct/mapstruct.org/content/development/contributing.md

 * Provide test cases
 * Update the [reference documentation](mapstruct.org/documentation) on [mapstruct.org](mapstruct.org) where required
-* Discuss new features you'd like to implement at the [Google group](https://groups.google.com/forum/?fromgroups#!forum/mapstruct-users) before getting started
+* Discuss new features you'd like to implement at the [GitHub Discussions](https://github.com/mapstruct/mapstruct/discussions) before getting started
 * Create one pull request per feature
 * Provide a meaningful history, e.g. squash intermediary commits before submitting a pull request
 * Start your commit messages with "#&lt;issue no&gt;", e.g. "#123 Adding new mapping feature"